 Well, I haven’t chased any of that down, but I have a couple initial guesses:

 - Oh Dr. Sunding.
 Again?
 (If my guess is wrong, let me know!
-I’ll post a public apology.)
+I’ll post a public apology.
+UPDATE 11-4 HAHAHAHAhahahahaha.
+No apology needed.
+We all know who the water user community goes to for its numbers.)

 - EDF, I’ve been skeptical of you since your water market initiative.
 Used to be that the Natural Heritage Institute was famous for being the sell-out environmentalists, but I haven’t heard from them in ages.
 Perhaps EDF is stepping into the void.